Defective Convolutional Networks: Experiments

 Second, we test our proposed method in different architectures on the CIFAR-10 dataset.
-We apply defective convolutional layers, in a way which is similar to the experiment above, to five popular network architectures: ResNet-18~\cite{he2016deep}, ResNet-50, DenseNet-121~\cite{huang2017densely}, SENet-18~\cite{hu2017squeeze} and VGG-19~\cite{simonyan2014very}.
-For each architecture, we replace the standard convolutional layer with the defective version on the bottom layers.
+We apply defective convolutional layers, in a way which is similar to the experiment above, to five popular network architectures: ResNet-18~\citep{he2016deep}, ResNet-50, DenseNet-121~\citep{huang2017densely}, SENet-18~\citep{hu2017squeeze} and VGG-19~\citep{simonyan2014very}.
+For each architecture, we replace the standard convolutional layer with the defective version on the bottom layers (see illustrations in Appendix~\ref{appendix: network architecture}).
 We then test the black-box defense performance against transfer-based attacks on 5000 samples from the validation set.
-Adversarial examples are generated by PGD, which runs for $20$ steps with step size $1$ and the $\ell_\infty$ perturbation scale is set to $16$.
-More results on the MNIST dataset and illustrations of where to apply the defective layers can be found in Appendix~\ref{appendix:More Experiment Result} and \ref{appendix: network architecture}.
+Adversarial examples are generated by PGD, which runs for $20$ steps with step size $1$ and the $\ell_\infty$ perturbation scale is set to $16/255$.
+Results on MNIST can be found in Appendix~\ref{appendix:More Experiment Result}.